John Gibson Gallery: Precursor

 The Park Place Gallery in New York became a center of attention for the downtown art scene and their original gallery members were all of the cutting edge.
 John Gibson was the first director of Park Place Gallery from 1963 to 1965.
 By 1966, the SoHo neighborhood of New York City had a growing artist community, and had revolutionized what was possible for young artists.

 John Gibson Gallery

 John Gibson later opened his own gallery in 1967, in the neighborhood of Lenox Hill.
 Gibson was aided in running the John Gibson Gallery by his wife, Susan Gibson.
-The John Gibson Gallery held its first group exhibition on November 1967, The Hanging, Floating, Cantilever Show.
+The John Gibson Gallery held its first group exhibition in November 1967, The Hanging, Floating, Cantilever Show.
 The first exhibition featured installation art by Donald Judd, Andy Warhol, Kenneth Snelson, Christo, Robert Morris, Forrest Myers, and Sol LeWitt.
 By 1972, the gallery moved locations to 392 West Broadway in Soho.

 John Gibson Gallery closed in 2000, and Gibson died on March 1, 2019.
 The John Gibson Gallery has work in public collections such as the Harvard Art Museums.